 Label Description Factory Default Device Name Specifies a particular role or application of different switches.
-The name entered here will also be shown in Atop's Device Management Utility.
-Max.
-63 Char.
-(Model name) Device Detailed description of the unit.
-Max.
-63 Characters.
-Managed Switch Description + (Model name) Location Location of the switch.Max.
-63 Characters.
-Switch Location Contact Provides contact information for maintenance.
-Enter the name of whom to contact in case a problem occurs.
-Max.
-63 Characters. www.atop.com.tw
+The name entered here will also be shown in Atop's Device Management Utility with the max. length of 63 characters. switch Device Detailed description of the unit with the max. length Managed Switch Description of 63 Characters.
+Location Location of the switch with the max. of length of 63 Characters.
+Switch's Location Contact Provides contact information for maintenance.
+Enter the name of whom to contact in case a problem occurs with the max. length of 63 Characters. www.atop.com.tw